ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 ### Adding prefix filters to an existing connection
 {: #adding-prefix-filters-ui-new-existing}

-To add prefix filtering to an existing connection using the UI, follow these steps:
+To add prefix filtering to an existing connection in the UI, follow these steps:

 1. From the Transit Gateway page, click the name of the gateway where you want to add prefix filters.
 1. The prefix filtering icon ![Prefix filter icon](images/prefix-filter-icon.png) shows if a connection already has prefix filters.
 Click **View** next to **Prefix filters** to show the prefix filter list.